sezanzeb/input-remapper/README.md

 - [x] basic support for gamepads as keyboard and mouse combi
 - [x] executing a macro forever while holding down the key
 - [ ] map D-Pad and Joystick directions as buttons, joystick purpose via config
-- [ ] automatically load presets when devices get plugged in after login
+- [ ] automatically load presets when devices get plugged in after login (udev)
 - [ ] mapping a combined button press to a key
+- [ ] start the daemon in the input group to not require usermod somehow

 ## Tests